CiscoDevNet/axl-dotnet-samples/README.md

     code .
     ```

-* Rename `.env.example` to `.env`, and edit it to specify your CUCM address and AXL user credentials
+* Rename `.env.example` to `.env`, and edit it to specify your CUCM address and AXL user credentials (be sure to save the file!)

 * To run a specific sample, open the **Run** tab in VS Code, select the sample from the launch dropdown, and click the green **Start Debugging** arrow (or press **F5**)